AndromedaOMA/GSCR---Project/README.md

 <h3 align="left">Automatic Correction Module:</h3>

-○ This module uses powerful language models such as MarianMT to automatically suggest corrections.
+○ This module uses powerful language models such as T5 to automatically suggest corrections.
 It offers several correction options and ranks them to suggest the best one.

 <h3 align="left">Continuous Optimization Through Active Learning and Integrating with Writing Tools:</h3>